RyanZha0/CIENE-4012/README.md

-This is our final project's code for CIENE 4012 Sustainable Urban System.
+This is our final project's code for CIENE 4012 Sustainable Urban Systems Engineering.